lambtron/linkedinbot/README.md

-# MEAN
+# LinkedIn Bot

-Mongo, Express, Angular, and NodeJS seed app.

-Angular: Make sure to replace all instances of 'MEAN' to your Angular app name.

-npm install

-node server.js
+Swap out your credentials and let all of linkedin know that you've been stalking them!